dnotes/quickpickle/packages/main/README.md

   - When using a custom world, you would have to add `(this:CustomWorldType, ...params)` in typescript files or else you wouldn't get the right types.

-- The default "world" variable contains information about the current step.
+- **The default "world" variable contains different information about the current step.**

   In CucumberJS, the default "world" variable contains information about the test *suite*, but not the *current step*.
 It's the opposite in QuickPickle;